-Yes, the organization can switch metadata style without losing any metadata.
+Yes, the administrator can switch the metadata style for the organization without losing any metadata.
 However, the style previously used for editing may not have all of the elements for the updated style.
 Item owners can update their metadata to the latest style through the editor.
 The latest style configured for the organization is the style that appears when viewing the metadata unless your metadata is already styled with an ISO-based standard and you switch style to a different ISO profile.
 In this case, your metadata is viewed with the authored style.
 At this time, you cannot switch styles within the editor.

 - ArcGIS metadata format is the only format supported for importing metadata.

-- Currently, the title field is not synchronized between the built-in editor and item page.
-This includes when you upload a metadata XML file.
-The first time you open the editor, the field has the title from the item page.
+- Currently, the title element is not synchronized between the built-in editor and item page.
+This includes when you upload a metadata .xml file.
+The first time you open the editor, the element has the title from the item page.
 Any changes you make (and save) to the title from within the editor are saved to the standards-based metadata.
 They are not saved to the item page.